gerbenoostra/poetry-plugin-mono-repo-deps/README.md

 [tool.poetry-monorepo.deps]
 ```

-This is equivalent to adding following default settings:
+This is equivalent to adding the following default settings:

 ```{toml}
 [tool.poetry-monorepo.deps]